Tearing Newport Beach

 - Inflammation – The most common reason for poorly functioning meibomian glands is inflammation of the eyelids called blepharitis.
 This inflammation is exceedingly common and is present in the vast majority of dry eye patients seen by Dr. Joseph.
 It is also poorly controlled in many of these patients which propagates their dry eye symptoms despite using lubricating eye drops consistently.

-- Eyelid Structure and Function – The dependence on the eyelids of the health and comfort of our eyes is evident with each blink.
+- Eyelid Structure and Function – The degree to which the health and comfort of our eyes depends on our eyelids is evident with each blink.
 If you try to go an extra few seconds without blinking your eye will immediately let you know how unhappy it is.
 If the eyelids do not rest in the appropriate position and with the appropriate tension in relation to the eye; or if closure or blinking is abnormal or incomplete, this can lead to very severe dry eye disease and in turn severe reactive tearing.

 Another common cause of excess tearing is nasolacrimal duct (tear duct) obstruction.
 Normally, the tears we make pass through our eyelids, through our tear drainage system and into our nose.
 A blockage along this pathway at any point can lead to excessive tearing.
 Blockages can form for many reasons and cause numerous signs and symptoms ranging from wateriness or tearing to discharge, swelling, pain and infection.
 A complete eye tearing examination with an oculoplastic specialist such as Dr. Joseph can determine the cause of the tearing.
 He is an expert in this area and is sought after for his expertise.
 He has also published medical articles on this topic.